Ready to cause some disruption?

 INTERNAL USC TRANSFER APPLICANTS: The Academy will consider internal transfers from current USC students.
 It is important to note that the curriculum is cohort-based, and in most cases will require four years to complete.
 While your completed coursework will be taken into account, there is no guarantee it will be credited toward Academy requirements.
 For example, if you are a sophomore, you may not be able to transfer to the Academy with sophomore standing.
 Credit and standing will be considered on a case-by-case basis.

-In addition to the proposal video and creative portfolio or evidence of multi-disciplinary versatility described above, all internal USC transfer applicants must submit a response to the following essay prompt in 600 words or less:
+In addition to the proposal video and creative portfolio or evidence of cross-disciplinary thinking described below, all internal USC transfer applicants must submit a response to the following essay prompt in 600 words or less:

 You are applying to change your major, which will likely mean extending your time at USC beyond the standard four years (the Academy curriculum is cohort-based and in most cases will require 4 years to complete).
 What will the Academy allow you to accomplish that your current degree program will not?